Markf349g/git-auto-committer/README.md

 - ⏱️ Automatic Git commits on a timer (e.g., every 5 minutes)
 - 🗂️ Tracks changes in all tracked files by default
-- 📦 Lightweight CLI – no dependencies
+- 📦 Lightweight CI/CD – no dependencies
 - 🧠 Custom commit messages (time-based or user-defined)
 - 🌐 Cross-platform: works on Windows, macOS, Linux
 - 🔐 Safe: won't push unless configured to do so